-Rafi pursued his technical studies in one of the Institutes in Mazar-e-Sharif and later received his Diploma on Information Technology.
-He is currently attending a private university in Mazar-e-Sharif in the evening shift to receive his BA in Economics.
+Rafi has received his BA in Economics and a Diploma on Information Technology.
+He has pursued technical studies in one of the Institutes in Mazar-e-Sharif.
 He has also attended a series of training including ‘Making Market Work for the Poor’ in Stockholm Sweden and Hand in Hand’s Social Entrepreneurship Program in South Africa.

 Hand in Hand Afghanistan is a member of the Agency Coordination Body for Afghan Relief & Development (ACBAR) and Afghanistan Microfinance Association (AMA).